GispoCoding/eis_toolkit/README.rst

     gendocs --config mkgendocs.yml

+.. role:: red

-**Note** that executing the command above automatically creates new (empty) version of the index.md file.
+:red:`**Note**` that executing the command above automatically creates new (empty) version of the index.md file.
 However, this is not desired behaviuor since the index.md file already contains some general information about the eis_toolkit.
 Hence, please use Rollback or otherwise undo the modifications in index.md file before committing, or do not commit the index.md file at all.

 3. Run